dolittle/Home/Documentation/core_values.md

 At Dolittle we believe that good software stems from a set of core values.
-These values guides us towards our [core principles]({{< relref core_principles >}}) and also manifested in our [development principles(./development_principles.md) that translates it into guidelines we use for our development.
+These values guides us towards our [core principles]({{< relref core_principles >}}) and also manifested in our [development principles({{< relref development_principles >}}) that translates it into guidelines we use for our development.
 This page describes these core values to help put ourselves into the pit of success.

 ## Privacy

 We value privacy at all levels.
 Core to everything we do is rooted in this.
-This means we will always stribe towards making the right technology choice that lets the owner of data have full control over where it is stored and the ownership is always very clear.
+This means we will always strive towards making the right technology choice that lets the owner of data have full control over where it is stored and the ownership is always very clear.
 These things should always be at the back every developers mind when making choices.
 It is easy to forget that even a little log statement